 list of supported formats).

-Compressed text-based files having a
+Compressed text-based files with a

-.gz suffix can directly be read by OVITO.
+.gz suffix can be read directly by OVITO.

 When launching OVITO from a terminal, you can directly specify a file to load.
 This works for local and remote files: